awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

           --role-name $node_role_name
       ```
 **Important**
 For simplicity in this tutorial, the [https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonEKS_CNI_Policy$jsonEditor](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonEKS_CNI_Policy$jsonEditor) policy is attached to the node IAM role\.
 In a production cluster however, we recommend attaching the policy to a separate IAM role that is used only with the Amazon VPC CNI plugin for Kubernetes\.
-For more information, see [Configuring the Amazon VPC CNI plugin to use IAM roles for service accounts](cni-iam-role.md)\.
+For more information, see [Configuring the Amazon VPC CNI plugin for Kubernetes to use IAM roles for service accounts](cni-iam-role.md)\.

 1. Create one of the following types of node groups\.
 To determine the instance type that you want to deploy, see [Choosing an Amazon EC2 instance type](choosing-instance-type.md)\.
 For this tutorial, complete the **Managed**, **Without a launch template or with a launch template without an AMI ID specified** option\.
 If you're going to use the node group for production workloads, then we recommend that you familiarize yourself with all of the [managed](create-managed-node-group.md) and [self\-managed](worker.md) node group options before deploying the node group\.
    + **Managed** – Deploy your node group using one of the following options: